Defining Hazardous Waste

 What is a Hazardous Waste?

 Hazardous waste is a waste with properties that make it potentially dangerous or harmful to human health or the environment.
 The universe of hazardous wastes is large and diverse.
 Hazardous wastes can be liquids, solids, or contained gases.
 They can be the by-products of manufacturing processes, discarded used materials, or discarded unused commercial products, such as cleaning fluids (solvents) or pesticides.
 In regulatory terms, a hazardous waste is a waste that appears on one of the four RCRA (Resource Conservation and Recovery Act) hazardous wastes lists (the F-list, K-list, P-list, or U-list) or that exhibits one of the four characteristics of a hazardous waste – ignitability, corrosivity, reactivity, or toxicity.
 However, materials can be hazardous wastes even if they are not specifically listed or don’t exhibit any characteristic of a hazardous waste.
 For example, “used oil,” products which contain materials on California’s M-list, materials regulated pursuant to the mixture or derived-from rules, and contaminated soil generated from a “clean up” can also be hazardous wastes.
 To view the hazardous waste regulations and statutes, go to the DTSC Laws page.
-To view a list of California Hazardous Waste Codes, click here.
+See the list of California Hazardous Waste Codes for a complete list of codes.

 Note: “Hazardous waste regulations,” as used on this web page, refers to Chapters 10 through 32 of Division 4.5 of Title 22 of the California Code of Regulations.